Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Discussion

 \begin{addendum}

-\item We thank Ilya Mandel, and Jim Fuller for valuable discussions, He Gao, Yacheng Kang, Wenbin Lu, Kai Wang, and Yuan-Pei Yang for helpful comments.
-Y.Q. was supported by the Doctoral research start-up funding of Anhui Normal University and the Natural Science Foundation of Universities in Anhui Province (Grant No. KJ2021A0106).
+\item We thank Ilya Mandel, {Philipp Podsiadlowski,} and Jim Fuller for valuable discussions, {Ping Chen,} He Gao, { Ryosuke Hirai,} Yacheng Kang, Wenbin Lu, {Sergei B. Popov,} Kai Wang, and Yuan-Pei Yang for helpful comments.
+Y.Q. acknowledges support from the Anhui Provincial Natural Science Foundation (Grant No. 2308085MA29) and the National Natural Science Foundation of China (Grant No. 12473036).
 E.W.L. and R.C.H. were supported the support by the National Natural Science Foundation of China (Grant No. 12133003).
 J.P.Z. was partially supported by the National Basic Research Program of China (Grant No. 2014CB845800).
 Y.S. was supported by the Natural Science Foundation of China (Grant No. 11973026).
 Y.W.Y., and L.D.L were supported by the National Key R\&D Program of China (2021YFA0718500), the China Manned Spaced Project (CMS CSST-2021-A12), and the National Natural Science Foundation of China (Grant No. 11833003).
 B.W. was supported by the National Key R\&D Program of China (No. 2021YFA1600404), the National Natural Science Foundation of China (No. 12225304), the Western Light Project of CAS (No. XBZG-ZDSYS-202117), and the Yunnan Fundamental Research Project (No. 202001AS070029).
 X.W.S. was partially supported by the National Natural Science Foundation of China (Grant Nos.
 12192220, 12192221).

-\item[Competing Interests] The authors declare that they have no competing interests. \item[Contributions] Y.Q., J.P.Z., R.C.H., B.Z., and E.W.L. initiate the work.
+\item[Competing Interests] The authors declare that they have no competing interests. \item[Contributions] Y.Q., J.P.Z., R.C.H., B.Z., and E.W.L. initiated the work.
 R.C.H., Y.Q., and J.P.Z. performed the detailed binary evolution simulations.
 Y.S. and R.C.H. performed the population synthesis simulations.
 J.P.Z. collected the SN parameters and rate densities from literature.
 J.P.Z. fitted the FBOT lightcurves to obtain SN and magnetar parameters.
 J.P.Z. and R.C.H. created the figures, illustration and tables.
 J.P.Z. wrote the initial draft with important contributions from Y.Q., Y.S., R.C.H., and B.Z., under the supervision by B.Z., E.W.L., and Y.W.Y.
 All authors have reviewed, discussed and commented on the modelling, data analysis and manuscript. \item[Corresponding Author] Correspondence should be addressed to JPZ (email: zhujp@pku.edu.cn), YQ (email: yingqin2013@hotmail.com) and YS (email: shaoyong@nju.edu.cn). \end{addendum}

 \begin{methods}